Slow Cooker Ham

 - 1 4.16oz smoked boneless honey ham or any kind of smoked boneless ham

 - 1/4 cup Splenda Brown Sugar Blend or regular brown sugar

 - 2 tsp reduced sodium soy sauce or Coconut/Liquid Aminos

 - 2 tsp Worcestershire sauce

 Unwrap the ham and rinse under cool water, then place the ham in a 5 quart or larger slow cooker.

 In a small mixing bowl, stir together the brown sugar, ketchup, soy sauce, and Worcestershire sauce until well combined and no lumps remain.

-Brush the sauce on to the ham in the slow cooker, place the lid on the slow cooker, and cook on low 7 hours.
+Brush the sauce on to the ham in the slow cooker, place the lid on the slow cooker, and cook on low 7 hours or high 5 hours.

 Once cooked, remove carefully using two forks (one stuck in the front side and one in the back side of the ham) and place on a large serving platter.

-Slice the ham into 10 slices and then spoon the sauce and juice in the slow cooker over the ham.
+Slice the ham into 1/4 inch thick slices and then spoon the sauce and juice that remains in the slow cooker over the ham.